Skip to main content Skip to footer

 The Non-profit housing sector in Denmark aim for a high architectural quality.
 Among our housing departments you will find some of the most valued buildings in Danish architectural history.

-In the 3 short films Ann Sofie Augustsen from BL takes you around the country to visits some of the newer housing complexes, that the designing architects are most proud of.
+In the 3 short films, Ann Sofie Augustesen from BL takes you around the country to visits some of the newer housing complexes, that the designing architects are most proud of.
 Together they go into details to see and talk about the stroke of genius in the building.

 BL International